 EM activities are being conducted through more than 40 prime contracts having a total value of over $90 billion and annual expenditures of nearly $5 billion.
 Awards are generally made to teams of individual companies that in turn procure equipment and services from numerous subcontractors.
 Both large and small businesses help us deliver quality facilities, projects, and services that meet the DOE mission and help ensure a safe and secure environment at legacy DOE sites for generations to come.

 EM has distinguished itself as a leader within DOE in identifying and awarding small business set-aside contracts.
 For the two year period of FY 2010 and FY 2011, EM activities purchased a total of $1.1 billion directly from small businesses.
-Our support of small businesses continues in FY 2012, with a small business goal of 5 percent of projected purchases, which is roughly $250 million.
+Our support of small businesses continues in FY 2014, with a small business goal of 6 percent of projected purchases, which is roughly $336 million, based on a projected procurement base of $5.6 billion .
 Note that this may vary if the prime contract awards fluctuate during the year.

 One of the major focuses of the EM Federal workforce is to carry out an effective and efficient process for acquiring services for construction, deactivation and decommissioning, waste management, and environmental cleanup.
 EM created the EM Acquisition Center to provide a centralized focus on the major procurements that are required for EM to fulfill its mission.
 The EMAC provides an integrated business system that supports operations and field offices in the planning, procurement and managing of major EM acquisitions.
 The EMAC along with representatives from the sites, develop and implement site and project specific acquisition and contract strategies, including award of major contracts.
 This is achieved with collaboration with the DOE Office of Procurement and Assistance Management.
 Upon award, contracts are administered by the operations and site offices.